 In this section, we present a preliminary list of potential environmental issues to be addressed in the NEPA document.
-We identified these issues, which are listed by resource area, by reviewing the PAD and the Commission's public record for the Kern 1 Project.
+We identified these issues, which are listed by resource area, by reviewing the PAD and the Commission's public record for the Kern 1 Project, including information received during the scoping process.
 This list is not intended to be exhaustive or final, but contains the issues raised to date.
 After the scoping process is complete, we will review the list and determine the appropriate level of analysis needed to address each issue in the NEPA document.
-Those issues identified by an asterisk (\) will be analyzed for both cumulative and site-specific effects.
+Those issues identified by an asterisk () will be analyzed for both cumulative and site-specific effects.